Data Scientist

 Portfolio, MLOps, and Job Search

-What a Data Scientist actually needs
+What Does a Data Scientist Need to Know?

 Technical Skills